 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

 The Annette Kuhn Debut Essay Award recognises emerging scholars in the field publishing in any journal.
 It was established in 2014 to mark Professor Kuhn’s contribution to the development of screen studies.
-The Award is currently open for submissions.
-See below for eligibility and entry.
+The Award reopens for submissions in late 2021.
+See foot of page for eligibility criteria.

 The Screen Award recognises the best paper submitted to the journal during a specified period.
 The Award was established in 1994; following a 12-year hiatus, it recommenced in 2019.
 All articles published in Screen during the relevant period are eligible by default.
 The Award will next be presented in 2021.